If you are a longtime reader, you know I’m obsessed with minimizing taxes.

 You can see that the price rises during the first few years, so there are no tax-loss-harvesting opportunities here.
 In 2008, the price dropped a bit but the majority of his portfolio was bought for less than the 2008 price so it may not be worth the hassle to harvest a small amount of losses at this point.

 To harvest his losses, he decides to sell all of his shares in VTSAX and immediately use that money to buy shares of VLCAX.
-Based on the numbers in the Lab Rat and Assumptions post, this sale would result in over $14,000 worth of losses.
+Based on the lab rat’s numbers in the Retire Even Earlier post, this sale would result in over $14,000 worth of losses.

 Although VLCAX is a fine investment, he prefers VTSAX so after two months, he decides to sell all of his shares of VLCAX and use that money to repurchase shares of VTSAX.
 Since the market was still falling in early 2009, this generates an additional $800 worth of tax losses that he can add to the $14,000+ that he already harvested.